Comparison Summary: Kratom vs. Caffeine

 Will Kratom Harm My Health?

 Like caffeine, kratom can lead to long-term dependency as well as addiction.
-This is why users of kratom should monitor their dosage and ensure they don’t become addicted to the substance.
+This is why kratom users should monitor their dosage and ensure they don’t become addicted to the substance.

 The Centers for Disease Control and Prevention (CDC) are reporting an increasing number of calls regarding overdoses and addiction.
 However, CDC numbers show 80% of kratom overdose deaths involved people with a history of substance misuse.

-It’s widely reported that young people are turning to kratom as a recreational drug due to the fact it’s legal and can usually be purchased without showing any proof of ID.
+It’s widely reported that young people are turning to kratom as a recreational drug because it’s legal and can usually be purchased without showing any proof of ID.

 Other negative side effects of kratom include: